PaoloForte95/paoloforte95.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: MORE
-description: a project with a background image
+description: MORE is an innovative European Industrial Doctorate (EID) research and training programme.
 img: assets/img/12.jpg
 importance: 1
 category: work